Visit the institution website for COVID‑19 updates

-- Normally a minimum Upper Second class Honours degree (2:1)
+- Normally a minimum second class honours degree (2:1)

 - GCSE Mathematics and GCSE English grade 4 (or C) or above, or equivalent, at the time of application

-- Applicants for whom English is not a first language will be required to demonstrate evidence of English Language Competence equivalent to IELTS 7 with no element less than 6.5.
+- Applicants for who English is not your first language will be required to demonstrate evidence of English Language Competence equivalent to IELTS 7 with no element less than 6.5.

 You will also be required to:

 - Attend an interview*

 - Demonstrate fitness to undergo social work training.